LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/SMS/twilio-sms-connector-setup.md

 ---
 <iframe src="https://player.vimeo.com/video/238919599" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 For brands, creating a presence on the channels used by their consumers is key to building connections and creating prospects.
-Our self serve onboarding process for the SMS connector means brands can quickly and easily add this channel to their operations.
+Our self-serve onboarding process for the SMS connector means brands can quickly and easily add this channel to their operations.

 ## To set up a basic SMS account using Twilio, complete the following steps: